Επεξεργασία

 Generate and export certificates for Point-to-Site connections using MakeCert

 This article shows you how to create a self-signed root certificate and generate client certificates using MakeCert.
 The steps in this article help you create .pfx and .cer files.
-If you're looking for different certificate instructions, see PowerShell - .pfx and .cer certificate files or Linux- OpenSSL - .pem certificate files.
+For .pem files, see Generate .pem certificate files.

-We recommend using the Windows 10 or later PowerShell steps to create your certificates.
+We recommend using the PowerShell steps instead to create your certificates.
 We provide these MakeCert instructions as an optional method.
-The certificates that you generate using either method can be installed on any supported client operating system.
-MakeCert has the following limitation:

-• MakeCert is deprecated.
+MakeCert is deprecated.
 This means that this tool could be removed at any point.
-Certificates that you already generated using MakeCert won't be affected if MakeCert is no longer available.
+Certificates that you already generated using MakeCert aren't affected if MakeCert is no longer available.
 MakeCert is only used to generate the certificates, not as a validating mechanism.

 Create a self-signed root certificate